argmin-rs/argmin/media/book/src/README.md

 > **IMPORTANT NOTE**
 >
-> This book covers version 0.6.0 of argmin!
-A large portion of the content does not apply to versions below 0.6.
+> This book covers version 0.7 of argmin!
+Parts of this book may not apply to versions below 0.7.

 ## The argmin ecosystem